-In this paper, we provide an overview of a project that is developing program synthesis tools to facilitate the development of high-performance parallel programs for a class of scientific computations encountered in chemistry and physics.
-We focus on electronic structure calculations where many computationally intensive components are expressible as a set of tensor contractions.
+In this paper, we provide an overview of a project that is developing a program synthesis system to facilitate the rapid development of high-performance parallel programs for a class of scientific computations encountered in chemistry and physics - electronic structure calculations, where many computationally intensive components are expressible as a set of tensor contractions.
+Currently, manual development of accurate quantum chemistry models in this domain is very tedious and takes an expert several months to years to develop and debug.
+The synthesis tool aims to reduce the development time to hours/days, by having the chemist specify the computation in a high-level form, from which an efficient parallel program is automatically synthesized.
+This should enable the rapid synthesis of high-performance implementations of sophisticated abinitio quantum chemistry models, including models that are too tedious for manual development by quantum chemists.